LEARN

 Colour Adult:

 A.m. macao: Both adults in general red with blue lower back to tail coverts; yellow median and secondary wing coverts, sometimes tipped with green; red tail tipped with blue.
-Bill horn coloured on upper mandible with black on sides at base, lower grey/black.
+Beak horn coloured on upper mandible with black on sides at base, lower grey/black.
 Cere bare, face white with thin feathered red stripes.
 Eye yellow.

 Colour Juvenile: